|This article is a proposal|

 From the Crusaders to the Ottomans

 1516 was the year the several Crusader Kingdoms were replaced by a series of new states ruled by local noblemen.
-The Kingdom of Jerusalem came once again under Jewish control becoming the Fourth Jewish Commonwealth; the County of Tripoli came under Druze Maanid dynasty control and would be the base of the modern Lebanese Union.
-Finally the Principality of Antioch became an Eastern Catholic Church dominated new country, The Patriarchate of Antioch.
+The Kingdom of Jerusalem came once again under Jewish control becoming the Fourth Jewish Commonwealth; the County of Tripoli came under Druze Maanid dynasty control and would be the base of the modern Lebanese Union, the Principality of Antioch became an Eastern Catholic Church dominated new country, The Patriarchate of Antioch, and finally the Armenian Kingdom of Cilicia became ruled by a native Christian Armenian dynasty.

 Initially the Patriarchate of Antioch was an elective monarchy of which the Patriarch was both political sovereign and religious leader.
 Being the Patriarch subordinated to the Pope this country was the last remaining with connections to Catholic Europe.
 But things changed by early 17th century.
 Due to polygamy Muslim population exceeded Christians and then tensions arose between the two communities.
 Later the Patriarch of Antioch was ousted by an Alawi rebellion that transferred capital from Antioch to the port of Latakia and renamed the country as Sheikdom of the Alawi Mountains.
 However despite Alawi ruled the country remained quite tolerant to other ethno-religious communities.